Skip to main content

 • Pricey

 The important thing is that you can limit them to 75 dB Toddler Mode, which is safe even for 1-year-olds.
-And once they grow up, you can change the mode to 85 dB Kids Mode or an even louder Travel Mode (94 dB).
+Once they grow up, you can change the mode to 85 dB Kids Mode or an even louder Travel Mode (94 dB).

 Keep in mind, all the modes occasionally jump over the volume limit set by the headphones.